 A balance must be struck among process, technology and people.
 Relying too much on one element exposes organizations to a host of problems, said Joseph Mangin, a security architect for Sun Microsystems Inc.'s professional services unit, last week during RSA Conference 2003.
 For example, people-centric organizations rely mostly on human action to remain secure.
 But such a scenerio is affected vacation and sick time because the people responsible for certain tasks are out.
 Additionally, people are prone to making mistakes.

 Government agencies tend to be more process-oriented, which means that activities are constantly validated and documented -- which minimizes the uncertainty associated with the human element.
 So when employees are discharged or leave voluntarily, it doesn't necessarily affect how things are done.
 This approach can make enforcement objective because it doesn't rely on specific people.
-On the other hand, relying so much on the process can take a lot of time as workers deal with documentation and
+On the other hand, relying so much on the process can take a lot of time as workers deal with documentation and other rules.

 A technology-centric company experiences problems because technology is often very fragmented within an organization.
 "Also, technology is often bought as a point solution, not to meet a strategy or a plan," Mangin said.